ibexa/documentation-developer/docs/infrastructure_and_maintenance/sessions.md

 Ideally keep [persistence cache](persistence_cache.md) and session data separated:

 - Sessions can't risk getting [randomly evicted](https://redis.io/docs/reference/eviction/#eviction-policies) when you run out of memory for cache.
-- You can't completely disable eviction either, as Redis will then start to refuse new entries once full, including new sessions.
+- You can't completely disable eviction either, as Redis then starts to refuse new entries once full, including new sessions.
     - Either way, you should monitor your Redis instances and make sure you have enough memory set aside for active sessions/cache items.

 If you want to make sure sessions survive Redis or server restarts, consider using a [persistent Redis](https://redis.io/docs/management/persistence/) instance for sessions.